 Is the Behind the Fun tour worth it?

 One thing that made it seem less special is that many aspects of this tour, like the galley tour and behind the scenes at the theater, used to be free and part of the daily schedule.
-Since then, Carnival has stopped the free tours and now only lets you access those areas with this tour.
+Since then, Carnival has stopped the free tours and now only lets you access those areas with this excursion.